jaslatendresse/msr-challenge-2021/docs/notes/analysis.md

 - When bugs are fixed, are tests added to the code?
 - Is the bug covered by a test?

-Include commits that are not aprt of the CI table.
+Include commits that are not part of the CI table.

 ## Research Questions